xamarin/xamarin-macios/docs/website/mtouch-errors.md

 A type was found in exported API that the runtime doesn't know how to marshal to/from Objective-C.

-If you believe Xamarin.iOS should support the type in question, please file an enhancement request at [http://bugzilla.xamarin.com](http://bugzilla.xamarin.com).
+If you believe Xamarin.iOS should support the type in question, please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### <a name="MT4102"/>MT4102 The registrar found an invalid type `*` in signature for method `*`.
 Use `*` instead.